 - Planning.
 Getting organized can be a challenge.
 The Academic Support Center will help you create an academic success plan-identifying your study time and scheduling your assignments. - Assignment Evaluations.
 Need a bit of advice?
 Bring a draft of your assignment to the Academic Support Center and we will help you take it to the next level.
 We will proofread anything, including essays, term papers, and PowerPoint presentations. - Learning-Needs Success.
 Johnson University Florida provides help for students with learning needs, in accordance with the Americans with Disabilities Act.
 The Academic Support Center is happy to work with you toward appropriate accommodations. - Workshops.
 The Academic Support Center periodically hosts workshops on various topics, such as writing, research, success tips, using technology, and other helpful topics.
 These workshops are announced through the Academic Support Center Newsletter (Student Success Tips) and in the weekly e-Announcements. - Online Resources.
 Many of the resources and some of the services mentioned above will also be available online.
-For example, you can submit assignments for evaluation using a link on the Online Academic Support Center website, http://www.johnsonu.edu/Florida/Student-Life/Academic-Resources.aspx.
+For example, you can submit assignments for evaluation using a link on the Online Academic Support Center website, which may be accessed from the Resources list under the Academics tab at https://johnsonu.edu/student-life/academic-support/.